george-a-shoemaker/george-a-shoemaker.github.io/personal-blog/_posts/2022-04-01-showing-up.markdown

 I found the group at the [track][plan-sexenal]{{ site.blank-target }}.
 I chatted with the coach, Alejandro.
 My intermediate Spanish held up!
 He started me off with 400m repeats at 85 seconds.
 I wound it down to 75 seconds by the 7th interval.

 For the last interval, Alejandro paced me for the first 250m.
-As instrucuted, I kicked the remaing 150m for a time of 71 seconds.
-This was followed by stretching and strenghthening that exposed my lack of flexibility and general strength.
+As instructed, I kicked the remaining 150m for a time of 71 seconds.
+This was followed by stretching and strengthening that exposed my lack of flexibility and general strength.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/mafia-running.jpg" alt="Running Mafia group photo">